downingbots/RLDonkeycar/README.md

 * [RLConfig.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RLConfig.py): a config file used on both pi's for RL parameters.
 See below for details.

 * [RLOpenCV.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RLOpenCV.py): the OpenCV line-following code.
 HoughLinesP are used to find lines.
 These lines are bundled together into Left/Center/Right lines.
-If a vanishing point is found (e.g., during straight-aways on the track), yellow and white colors are computed for the center lines and lane lines respectively.
+If a vanishing point is found (e.g., during straightaways on the track), yellow and white colors are computed for the center lines and lane lines respectively.

 * [RLPPO.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RLPPO.py): the PPO algorithm as implemented by others with minimal changes.
 The code is derived from [the initial framework](https://github.com/jaara/AI-blog/blob/master/CartPole-A3C.py) and [the PPO implementation.](https://github.com/OctThe16th/PPO-Keras/blob/master/Main.py)
 * [RLKeras.py](https://github.com/downingbots/RLDonkeycar/blob/master/donkeycar/donkeycar/parts/RLKeras.py): the code create the actor and critic models, to get weights, run fit, randomize output for the Keras models, etc